appvia/terranetes/docs/terranetes-controller/admin/costs.md

 ## View the predicted costs

-The predicted cost of a [Configuration](../reference/configurations.terraform.appvia.io.md) is available on the CRD status and resource description.
+The predicted cost of a [Configuration](../reference/configurations.terraform.appvia.io.md) is accessible through the CRD status and resource description.

+To view the predicted costs, execute the following command:
 ```shell
 $ kubectl -n apps get configurations
 NAME        MODULE                                                                    SECRET   RESOURCES   ESTIMATED   AGE